-To connect this machine to a client computer and use its printer, scanner, and fax functions, the software included on the provided CD-ROM must be installed on the client computer.
+To connect this printer to a client computer and print documents, the software included on the provided CD-ROM must be installed on the client computer.

 The installer starts automatically when you insert the provided CD-ROM into the CD-ROM drive of a client computer running under Windows or Windows Server.
-You can then install the various software included on the CD-ROM.
+You can then install the printer driver included on the CD-ROM.